katysaintin/KatyInControl/episodes/S1E03_Part1_ThePersuaders.md

 🕓
 Yes.
 That Star Wars.
-Particle beam weapons.
+Neutral particle beam weapons.
 In orbit.
-To shoot down nuclear missiles.
+To identify and neutralise nuclear warheads among their decoys.

+🕓
+The particles had to be *neutral* — no electric charge — or the Earth's magnetic field would deflect them off target.
+Something you only know if you've actually tried to build one.

 🕓
 Bob compared it to hiding under a school desk